 This tool/platform is designed for power users, also lately knows as “citizen coders.”
 That is, it provides a simple but powerful platform to create an application from existing data found in the Dynamics 365 apps like “Sales” and “Marketing,” but also from data in places like Office 365 SharePoint.
 The idea is that this PowerApps tool provides a way to use a “Common Data Model” across Office and Dynamics 365 data sources.
 Using a wizard-type interface, power users can create, customize and share simple apps that expose the data across the entire “365” suite.

 Dynamics 365 for Sales

-Currently, this product has not been released yet, but our understanding is that it will be a reduced form of what the current Microsoft Dynamics CRM Sales module and will provide the ability to manage the sales process.
+Currently, this CRM for small business use has not been released yet, but our understanding is that it will be a reduced form of what the current Microsoft Dynamics CRM Sales module and will provide the ability to manage the sales process.
 This page will change as we receive more information.

 Dynamics 365 for Marketing

 Currently, there is no specific information regarding exactly what this application will provide.
 For the Enterprise edition, the Adobe Marketing Cloud will be offered, but for the Business Edition we only know that it will NOT be Microsoft Dynamics Marketing as it is currently known, and we also know that it will not be the current Microsoft Dynamics CRM Module.
 We will update this page as we learn more.